mklewandowski/react-blog/README.md

 # React Blog
-A React web application that allows the user to view, add, and delete blog entries.
+A web application built using React and JavaScript that allows the user to view, add, and delete blog entries.

 ## Run Locally
 - clone GitHub repo